axibase/atsd/administration/migration/cluster.md

     -rw-r--r--   3 hdfs hbase     547320 2017-08-23 13:03 /hbase/lib/atsd-hbase.jar
 ```

-Note that this path should match the `coprocessors.jar` setting specified in the `/opt/atsd/atsd/conf/server.properties` file in the ATSD server as outlined below.
+This path must match the `coprocessors.jar` setting specified in the `/opt/atsd/atsd/conf/server.properties` file in the ATSD server as outlined below.

 ### Remove Old Coprocessors

 ATSD coprocessors that were added to HBase CoprocessorRegion Classes have been loaded automatically and therefore must be removed from HBase settings in Cloudera Manager.

-The old jar files should be removed from the local file system on each HBase Region Server.
+Remove old jar files from the local file system on each HBase Region Server.

 #### Remove Coprocessor Settings